EdyTheCow/docker-whmcs/whmcs-dokploy/README.md

 | Database Password | Found in `Environment` tab    |
 | Database Name     | whmcs                         |

 8. Once you reach screen asking you to delete `install` directory.
-Navigate to `Terminal` in Dokploy, select `/bin/sh` and run this command:
+Navigate to `Terminal` in Dokploy (make sure nginx is selected), select `/bin/sh` and run this command:

 ```sh
 sh -lc '/usr/local/bin/whmcs-post-install-config.sh'